jerseycheese/BootHillGM/Docs/UserStories.md

   **Status:** Not yet implemented.

 ### Game State
-- [ ] As a player, I want to save my game progress so that I can continue my adventure later.
+- [x] As a player, I want to save my game progress so that I can continue my adventure later.
   **Test Plan:**
   - Verify that all relevant game state data is included in the save
   - Test saving at different points in the game
-  - Ensure saved games are stored correctly and can be accessed later **Status:** Not yet implemented.
+  - Ensure saved games are stored correctly and can be accessed later **Status:** Implemented.
+Automatic saving occurs 10 seconds after state changes, and manual saving is available.

-- [ ] As a player, I want to load a saved game so that I can resume my previous adventure.
+- [x] As a player, I want to load a saved game so that I can resume my previous adventure.
   **Test Plan:**
   - Verify that loading a saved game restores all game state correctly
   - Test loading games from different points in the story
-  - Ensure the game continues seamlessly from the loaded state **Status:** Not yet implemented.
+  - Ensure the game continues seamlessly from the loaded state **Status:** Implemented.
+Game state is loaded automatically when returning to the game session.

 ### Setting and Atmosphere
 - [ ] As a player, I want to explore one frontier town and its immediate surroundings so that I can immerse myself in a focused Western setting.